2600hz/monster-ui/docs/monster-ui/chosen().md

 `$target` | Select element to invoke the chosen plugin on. | `jQuery` | | `true` `options` | List of options for [jQuery Chosen plugin][chosenOptions]. | `Object` | | `false`

+### Return value
+An object representing the jQuery Chosen widget.

 ## Description
 This helper will transform a field into a jQuery Chosen element.